-name of student Date or birth
+Name of student Date of birth

-Parent/guardian name e
+Parent/guardian name

-School/year Grad e
+School/year Grade

 Home telephone

-Name of licensed pre scriber
+Name of licensed prescriber

 Business telephone

 Cell Phone

 Food/drug allergies

 Name of medication

 Date ordered Duration of order

-Dosage Frequency Route of administra tion
+Dosage Frequency Route of administration

-Expiration date of me dication received
+Expiration date of medication receive ved

-Diagnosis (if not in vio plation of confidentiality)
+Diagnosis (if not in violation of confi dentiality)

-Specific direction, e.g ., times to be given
+Specific direction, e.g., times to be given

-Possible side effects, adverse reactions
+Possible side effects, adverse react ions

-Quantity of medication n received by school and da ate
+Quantity of medication received by school and date

-Required storage con ditions
+Required storage conditions

-Other medication being ng taken by the student (if n ot in violation of confid entiality)
+Other medication being taken by the e student (if not in violation of confidentiality)

-I give permission for personnel. my son/daughter to rece ive medication with so upervision from authorized school
+l give permission for my son/dauç personnel. ghter to receive medication with supervision from authorized school

-chool personnel to share inf appropriate for my son's/d e prescribed medication assistance afety.
+el to share information relevant to the prescribed medication assistance or my son's/daughter's health and safety.

-e; however, the medication will be the order or one week beyond the
+dication from the school at any time; however, the medication will be n one week following termination of the order or one week beyond the

-Parent/guardian signa ature Date
+Parent/guardian signature Date

-Student signature, if a appropriate Date
+Student signature, if appropriate Date

-School personnel sign nature Date
+School personnel signature Date